babashka/babashka.nrepl/README.md

 # babashka.nrepl

-The nrepl server from babashka as a library, so it can be used from other sci-based CLIs.
+The nREPL server from babashka as a library, so it can be used from other sci-based CLIs.

 Sci is available here: https://github.com/borkdude/sci